 Mexico City

-I am an Associate Professor in the Department of Political Science at Barnard College, Columbia University.
-My research agenda focuses broadly on crime, urban politics, and subnational comparative analysis.
-I carry out most of my research in Latin America, but am increasingly interested in building new theoretical, conceptual and empirical connections with similar political dynamics in other regions of the world.
+I am the Claire Tow Associate Professor in the Department of Political Science at Barnard College, Columbia University.
+My research agenda focuses broadly on illicit global economies, organized crime, Latin American politics, and subnational comparative analysis.

 In my first book, Cities, Business and the Politics of Urban Violence in Latin America (Stanford University Press, 2016), I analyzed how the relationships between city mayors, business interests, and criminal organizations shape the ways in which major developing world cities respond to the challenge of urban violence.
 In my second book, Resisting Extortion: Victims, Criminals, and States in Latin America (Cambridge University Press, Cambridge Studies in Comparative Politics, 2022), I tackle the following question: Why do victims resist similar forms of criminal victimization in contrasting ways?
 In this book I use the widespread but understudied phenomenon of criminal extortion in Latin America to introduce resistance to criminal victimization into the emerging research on the politics of crime.